JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 The result is in the `dist` folder:

 - the main JavaScript file (`index-[hash].js`)
-- a JavaScript file for each component of each route.
+- a JavaScript file for each component of a given route.

 With Vuecli, it uses a similar technique but using a Webpack comment to name the chunk with magic comment: